-Having a clear and effective grievance procedure in place can help employers to:
+Having a clear and effective grievance procedure in place can help employers:

 Employers should ensure that they comply with the ACAS code of practice on disciplinary and grievance procedures, a new version of which was published in March 2015.
 The code allows for employees to be accompanied at a formal grievance hearing and to appeal against the outcome if they remain dissatisfied.
 It is normal for employers to investigate the facts behind a grievance before a formal hearing takes place, and the investigation phase may include interviewing several witnesses as well as the employee raising the grievance.

 With regard to the companion – there is no requirement for an employee’s choice of a particular companion to be reasonable, provided that the companion is within one of the prescribed categories, i.e. a trade union representative or a co-worker.
 The request to be accompanied must be reasonable, not the choice of companion.
-You cannot therefore refuse a choice of companion because of e.g. geographical proximity.
+You cannot, therefore, refuse a choice of companion because of factors such as geographical proximity for example.

 Typical employment law pitfalls

 Typical employment law pitfalls stem from failing to respect confidentiality, failing to react to a grievance quickly enough, not allowing an employee to be accompanied at hearings or, very commonly, failing to carry out a proper investigation.
-A badly handled grievance could in some circumstances amount to breach of trust and confidence justifying the employee regarding themself as effectively unfairly dismissed (constructive dismissal).
+A badly handled grievance could in some circumstances amount to a breach of trust and confidence justifying the employee to deem themself as effectively unfairly dismissed (constructive dismissal).